EnocMartinez/obsea-camera-ml-model1/README.md

 ### Detect Objects

-To detect objects it is necessary to run the Detect_OBSEA_RCNN.py code, in this case a dataset with which the model has not been trained is used.
-In this case this dataset has been used.
+To detect objects it is necessary to run the code Detect_OBSEA_RCNN.py, in this case it has been trained with 10% of the images explained above (also used to validate the model).
+Therefore, the "STEPS_PER_EPOCH" paramater has to have the same value.

+If the user wants to detect with another dataset, the following parameters must be changed:

+***Explicar més endevant***

 [<img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/97/Logo_UPC.svg/1200px-Logo_UPC.svg.png" alt="drawing" width="200"/>](https://www.upc.edu/ca)